android10/RaspberryPi-Wireguard/README.md

 server_private.key server_public.key
 ```

-With `cat` command we can view content of the file.
+With `cat` command we can view the content of the generated file.

 ```console
 pi:~/wgkeys $ cat server_public.key